dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 ------------------------

 ..
-  Is it correnct that get get a specifici training set version by name or number whereas find seraches for training set version based on specific criteria?
+  Is it correnct that get gets a specifici training set version by name or number whereas find seraches for training set version based on specific criteria?

-TrainingSetVersions for the current project my be searched by training set name, TrainingSet metadata, and TrainingSetVersion metadata.
-Results matching all search fields will be returned.
+You can search for `TrainingSetVersions` for the current project using the training set name, `TrainingSet` metadata, and `TrainingSetVersion` metadata.
+Results matching all search fields are returned.

 .. code-block:: python